CSA-RH/rosa-hcp-fast-deploy/README.md

 Once done your AWS and Red Hat account are linked and you can start witht the installation process.

-[^1]: PREFIX=TestManagedHCP
-[^2]: If you get an error like this: "_E: Failed to create cluster: Version 'X.Y.Z' is below minimum supported for Hosted Control Plane_", you'll probably have to update the ROSA CLI in order to be able to create the latest cluster version available.
+[^1]: If you get an error like this: "_E: Failed to create cluster: Version 'X.Y.Z' is below minimum supported for Hosted Control Plane_", you'll probably have to update the ROSA CLI in order to be able to create the latest cluster version available.

 # Create your ROSA with HCP cluster